NFS

 nfs

 when the export policy rule is created or modified.
-The VAAI copy offload feature requires the NFSv4 protocol to function, even if the data protocol is NFSv3.
-Specifying the protocol asnfs
+The NFSv4 protocol is required for VAAI copy offload to work, and specifying the protocol asnfs

-includes both the NFSv3 and NFSv4 versions. -
+automatically includes both the NFSv3 and the NFSv4 versions.
+This is required even if the datastore type is created as NFS v3. -

 NFS datastore volumes are junctioned from the root volume of the SVM; therefore, ESXi must also have access to the root volume to navigate and mount datastore volumes.
 The export policy for the root volume, and for any other volumes in which the datastore volume's junction is nested, must include a rule or rules for the ESXi servers granting them read-only access.
 Here's a sample policy for the root volume, also using the VAAI plug-in: